ashimbadrie/lara-core/README.md

 ```

-Once we have our list data controller and manager we can now create our API resources to point to the listing logic.
-Inside the routes/api.php file, we add the following
+Once we have our *data list controller* and *data list manager* we can now create our API resources to point to the listing logic.
+Inside the **routes/api.php** file, we add the following:

 ```php